 The viability of this space will also be fundamentally determined by the continuing health of different cryptocurrencies.
 If the platform hosting your encoded certificate of ownership goes bust, then you lose all ownership rights to your valuable NFT.

-The global art and antiques market was valued at $50.1 billion in 2020, a percentage decrease of 22% on 2019.
-If the market is to diversify and reach younger, digital audiences, it must grasp the revolutionary opportunities which NFTs and blockchain technology present.
+The global art and antiques market was valued at $50.1 billion in 2020, a percentage decrease of 22% in 2019.
+If the market is to diversify and reach younger, digital audiences, it must grasp the revolutionary opportunities that NFTs and blockchain technology present.